 Operational aspects

-• WP2: Repository of respiratory healthcare technologies
+• WP-II: Repository of digital respiratory technologies

 Stakeholders

-The CRC CONNECT is composed of:
+The CONNECT CRC is composed of:

 Contact

-If you are interested in more information about the CRC CONNECT or would like to join the network, please contact scientific@ersnet.org.
+If you are interested in more information about the CONNECT CRC or would like to join the network, please contact scientific@ersnet.org.